 All the above being true, this does come with its own challenges.
-Employees may not have an official setup (office desk, space etc) fast internet connection, depending on which part of the globe you’re practising, which could cause release cycle delays and disruptions.
-Employers must therefore make provision for the requisite tools needed for a smooth practise at home.
+Employees may not have an official setup (office desk, space etc.) fast internet connection, depending on which part of the globe you’re practicing, which could cause release cycle delays and disruptions.
+Employers must therefore make provision for the requisite tools needed for a smooth practice at home.
 This could mean accelerating the adoption of digital cloud computing services; SaaS, or helping employees set up adequate home networks for efficiency sake.

 Cloud to the rescue

 Accessing the test environment presents another challenge for remote QA practice.
 The test environment could be accessed remotely, either through an on-premises server or a cloud-based service.
 This further underscores the need to move towards a cloud-based development and test environment.
 While at it, automated tests must be meticulously written, they must follow the branch of code they test, be peer-reviewed, and merged into the regression set.
 There should be proper documentation as well, so team members at different geographical areas can troubleshoot a test as easily as the originator.

 Organisations must also consider new delivery models on important factors such as data security and privacy, risk, and compliance audits.
 Though remote work is convenient, it poses an increased risk for internet fraud, data loss, or system compromise.
 While you work hard to meet your client’s expectations, hackers are equally working hard to find vulnerabilities to exploit.
 It is essential to obtain original software licenses and keep an inventory of all open source usage across development teams.
 Maybe you could add a VPN to your network, have stricter password policies and more importantly, create backups.
 I cannot overemphasize the Backup.